Hungarian Two-Tailed Dog Party: Elections 2018–present

 In the 2019 local elections the party ran in four districts of Budapest (II., XII., XIV., XV.) where they had elected one council member each.
 They also formally or informally supported a handful of mayoral candidates, most notably in Ferencváros and Szombathely.
-After the election, newly elected Ferencváros mayor Krisztina Baranyi appointed MKKP member Zsuzsanna Döme as one of her deputy mayors.
+After the election, newly elected Ferencváros mayor Krisztina Baranyi appointed co-leader Zsuzsanna Döme as one of her deputy mayors.